Balanced Product of Calibrated Experts for Long-Tailed Recognition: Acknowledgements

 \textbf{Connection to recent approaches.} Our framework generalizes several recent works based on logit adjustment for single-expert models \cite{menon2020adjustment,ren2018learning,hong2021lade,xu2021bayias}.
-Particularly, LADE \cite{hong2021lade} propose a regularizer based on the Donsker--Varadhan representation, which empirically improves single-expert calibration for the uniform distribution, whereas we use mixup regularization to meet the calibration assumption.
-Under our theoretical formulation, we observe that SADE \cite{zhang2021test}, composed of forward, uniform, and backward experts, is not guaranteed to be Fisher-consistent by default, as in general a backward prior (based on flipped class probabilities) does not cancel out with a forward prior.
-Finally, NCL \cite{li2022NCL_nested_collab} learns an ensemble of uniform experts with \textit{balanced softmax} \cite{ren2020balanced}, in conjunction with contrastive learning and nested distillation, but does not enforce the calibration assumption required to achieve Fisher-consistency.
+LADE \cite{hong2021lade} introduces a regularizer based on the Donsker-Varadhan representation, which empirically improves single-expert calibration for the uniform distribution, whereas we use mixup regularization to meet the calibration assumption.
+Within our theoretical framework, we observe that SADE \cite{zhang2021test}, which learns forward, uniform, and backward experts (with different softmax losses), is neither well-calibrated (see Figure \ref{fig:first_page}(c)) nor guaranteed to be Fisher-consistent, as in general, a backward bias (based on flipped class probabilities) does not cancel out with a forward bias, particularly without test-time aggregation.
+Finally, NCL \cite{li2022NCL_nested_collab} learns an ensemble of uniform experts with a combination of balanced softmax, contrastive learning, and nested distillation, but does not enforce the calibration assumption required to achieve Fisher consistency.